pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _topic branch_

->   A regular git branch that is used by a developer to
+>   A regular Git branch that is used by a developer to
     identify a conceptual line of development.
 Since branches are very easy and inexpensive, it is often desirable to have several small branches that each contain very well defined concepts or small incremental yet